maltesserver/Ansible/README.md

 # Ansible

-Simple Ansible script for automatic installation of Tomcat with a webpage.
+Simple Ansible script for automatic installation of Tomcat on a selected Server with a webpage.
 Built with the Red Hat Ansible Automation Platform.

 ## Installation